 These measures include:

 Due to the nature of the internet, Southsure can never totally guarantee the security of information sent using this medium.
+You are responsible for the security sent to and held in your email account and the access that others have to the account.
 If you have concerns about the security of an email please contact us by other means.

 The Act gives you the right to correct any personal information you believe to be incorrect.